piecesofcodecom/soundscape-adventure/TUTORIAL.md

 ### Using Global Sounds

 The soundboard also allows you to have global sounds.
-Organize the global sounds like a soundscape, naming the folder "global."
-Soundscape Adventure will automatically share the sounds within the global folder to all soundscapes.
+Organize the global sounds like a soundscape, naming the folder "Global" (capital G) Soundscape Adventure will automatically share the sounds within the global folder to all soundscapes.

 ### Conclusion